 Dr Torsten Kleinow of Heriot-Watt University said: "Our project willdevelop new mortality models for multiple populations.
 These models will be based on covariates; in particular smoking prevalence.
 Our aims are to refine predictions of mortality rates, and explain differences between mortality rates for different cohorts and populations."

 Professor Cathryn Lewis of King’s College London said: “Genetic studies have identified genes contributing to the common, complex disorders that confer a major public health burden, such as heart disease and diabetes.
 This raises the prospect that individual-level genetic screening can be used to identify those at increased risk of such diseases, which will have implications for actuarial practice.
 This research proposal will develop statistical models for genetic risk profiling, providing a framework for investigating genetic risks at a population level.”

-If you have any questions or wish to discuss any aspect of our research and thought leadership programme please contact the Research and Knowledge Team.
+If you have any questions or wish to discuss any aspect of our awards and Honorary Fellowships, please contact the Public Affairs team on: